Tactics for mobilising and developing grass roots action

 Public meetings are a good way to put an idea on the table, to encourage the discussion of ideas, and to promote exposure to a diversity of opinions.
 Public meetings can involve an open microphone, where anyone can come up and talk, or you can have a panel of people (usually "experts") discussing the issue, or you can have a "learn-in" where you occupy a room or building and provide a discussion on the issue that you are protesting, or you can have a speaker, or you can organise any combination of the above.

 Often the biggest hurdle to a campaign will be lack of public awareness, and public meetings can stimulate people to think about the issue.
 (Often, of course, most of the people who'll attend your meetings are already in favour of your opinion and will have a reasonable awareness of the issue.)
 The main aim of a public meeting should be to try to work towards a solution or offer some alternatives on the issue you are debating.

 It may seem like a paradox, but non-participation can be a very powerful advocacy tool.
 Non-participation can take many forms.
 The most common form of non-participation is the boycott, but other forms can include not voting, not paying tax (or not paying the proportion of tax that goes towards the thing you are objecting to).
 Passive resistance may also fit into this category.

 Seize upon any public event to promote your campaign or publicise future events through leaflets, merchandising, and collection of donations and signatures.

 Remember also that you want to make a statement - loudly.
 If no one hears it, what's the point?
 Media coverage is essential.
-See our Marketing Media and Post Centre for details on how to use the media to sell your message.
+See our Marketing and Communications Centre for details on how to use the media to sell your message.